Track 4B - NH&D Main Line, Town of Orange

 [4.47.2] This valuation photo, dated 10/27/1916, shows a Frisco box car on the siding that served the Woodruff seed warehouses located there and other community businesses.
 Most every picture we have seen, including the 1934 aerial view, shows three or four freight cars here.
 The wagon is perhaps picking up merchandise.
 Back as far as 1856, Everett B. Clark and Frank Woodruff started separate seed production operations that would flourish, with Clark's evolving by 1927 into the Associated Seed Growers, or ASGROW [click here].
 These companies, plus an active farming community needing feed and fertilizer shipments, helped delay the abandonment of the line from Derby Jct. until 1941.
 Freight service on the portion from Orange center to West Haven was discontinued in 1932: see Track 2, MP 2.54.

 [4.47.3] The middle image looks south on Orange Center Rd. in 1924 and shows the Scobie store on the right and the Woodruff seed warehouses on the left.
 If you look closely at the edge of the station on the left side of the shot, you can see that it is not yet the firehouse as of this 9/16/1924 photograph.
 The doors and windows are unaltered and there appears to be a young boy on the platform.
 The left photo shows the Orange Center station as the volunteer fire department in 1927.
 This transformation came about later in 1925 after passenger service ended on June 25.
 The platform has been removed and it looks like the driveway has been built up to the level of the newly installed garage door.
-At the risk of brightening this picture excessively, we tried to illuminate the box cars sitting on the siding that served the Woodruff warehouses.
+At the risk of brightening this picture excessively, we tried to illuminate the box cars sitting on the siding that served the warehouses.
 The photo at right is the view west from Orange Center Rd., with the runaround track for the station looking already disconnected at the switch.
-The Ridge Rd. overpass is also visible farther down the line.
-We also cannot help but notice the several telephone poles on the left (south) side of the track, each with five crossarms close to the ground and holding 10 or so wires and glass insulators.
+The Ridge Rd. overpass is visible farther down the line.
+We also cannot help but notice the several telephone poles on the left (south) side of the track with five crossarms close to the ground and holding 10 or so wires and glass insulators each.
+Could these be for the SNET Orange telephone customers?
 This crossing was the only one in Orange busy enough in 1910 for the railroad commissioners [RRC 23: 200; see also MP 4.41.3, above] to order an attendant and a sign saying "Flagman On Duty for Express and Through Trains Only," a posting that the railroad's "chief engineer" suggested in 1918 should be replaced "by one in conformity with present standards" [Dkt.
 2963].
 This probably means that no Pittsfield-bound through trains were using this line any longer and also that all remaining local trains stopped here as well, thus eliminating the need for a flagman.

 History of Orange